2boom-ua/watchdigest/README.md

     <img src="https://github.com/2boom-ua/watchdigest/blob/main/screenshot.png?raw=true" alt="" width="821" height="423">
 </div>

-## Monitor Docker images for outdated digests and send notifications to various platforms when updates are available.
+## WatchDigest

-WatchDigest is a Python-based monitoring tool that scans local Docker containers, checks whether their images are outdated, and optionally updates those images.
-It can notify you across a wide range of messaging platforms when updates are available or have been applied.
+**WatchDigest** is a lightweight Python-based tool that monitors your Docker containers for outdated image digests and optionally updates them.
+It can notify you across various messaging platforms when updates are available or have been applied.

-### Features:
+### Features

-Supports multiple container registries (docker.io, ghcr.io, lscr.io, registry.gitlab.com, etc.).
-Automated digest checking to detect outdated images.
-Optionally auto-update outdated Docker images and restart containers.
-Webhook-based notifications (supports multiple messaging platforms).
-Configurable polling period via config.json.
-Docker API integration to retrieve local image data.
+- Scans local Docker containers and checks if images are outdated
+- Compares image digests with those from registries like Docker Hub, GitHub Container Registry, GitLab, etc.
+- Optionally pulls and upgrades containers with the latest image

-- **Real-time notifications with support for multiple accounts** via:
+- Sends notifications to:
-  - Telegram
-  - Discord
-  - Slack
-  - Gotify
-  - Ntfy
+  - Telegram, Discord, Gotify, Ntfy
-  - Pushbullet
-  - Pushover
-  - Rocket.chat
-  - Matrix
-  - Mattermost
-  - Zulip
+  - Pushbullet, Pushover, Slack
-  - Pumble
+  - Matrix, Mattermost, Pumble
-  - Flock
-  - Apprise
-  - Webntfy
-  - Custom
+  - Rocket.Chat, Zulip, Flock, Custom
+  - Any Apprise-compatible endpoint
+  - Includes a simple web interface (Flask) to view container status and logs
+  - Configurable check and update schedule
+  - Designed to run as a Linux service or Docker container.

 - **Customizable polling interval** through a configuration file (`config.json`).